fbpx

 For all the other fantasies we tested, the merged variant always came second.
 This was a good sign.
 It meant that there was an audience out there willing to play a puzzle merge game with cars in it, even if they didn’t get to drive the cars or race other players.
 This was shortly proven by Chrome Valley Customs as well.
 Now that we knew there was an audience that likes cars and doesn’t mind merge mechanics, we had to figure out how big this audience was.
 We also needed to understand this audience better.

 At this point, we knew we were making a car restoration game with merge mechanics, but we didn’t really know what the audience liked or expected from the game.
 Like, what are their pain points?
 What kind of games do they play, and what are their spending habits?
-To get answers to these questions, we turned to Solsthen, which was previously called 12Trades.
-Using Solsthen and their Navigator tool, we reached two audiences: a merge audience and a car audience.
+To get answers to these questions, we turned to Solsten, which was previously called 12Trades.
+Using Solsten and their Navigator tool, we reached two audiences: a merge audience and a car audience.
 We extensively compared these two audiences to find overlaps.
 It was a lengthy process, but we ended up finding an audience that was big enough, spent enough money on mobile games, and fit our idea of a car plus merge audience.

-Using the Solstenn findings, we created an internal document describing our target player.
+Using the Solsten findings, we created an internal document describing our target player.
 This document included their age, gender, what kind of features/mechanics they liked most, what they liked least, how often they played games, how they played games, and so on.
 We used this document to come up with an initial feature set for the game.
 We kept using it anytime we added something to the game or modified something existing because this document tells us who our player is.
 Since we’re making the game for them, it’s important that we don’t forget that.

 We believe this is the right approach for finding a product-market fit, and the KPIs of our game, Chop Chop Customs, show that at least we aren’t completely wrong.
 From my experience, I know that when players’ fantasies are fulfilled, they are much more likely to stick around, even if the game mechanics are not exactly what they wanted.
 Having done this approach, I don’t think I can ever go back to the mentality of “let’s make a good game, and players will come.”